How to Treat Nasal Polyps

 Dupilumab is given by injection.
 As a result of treatment, there was a significant reduction in the size of the nasal polyps and an improvement in nasal congestion.
 In many cases, the patients who used dupilumab reported that their ability to smell improved.
 In addition, they also required fewer oral steroids and less nasal polyp surgery.

-At Raleigh Capitol Ear, Nose and Throat, we’re pleased to be able to offer this new treatment to our patients.
+At Raleigh Capitol Ear, Nose and Throat, we’re pleased to be able to offer this treatment to our patients.

 How to Remove Nasal Polyps